cachho/jadeship-browser-extension/readme.md

 If you change anything, you have to reload the extension in the browser.
 Because chrome can load unpacked files, it's quicker and recommended for developing, however both browsers must remain compatible.

+**Test Suite:** There is a subreddit that's specifically built to put all links that this extension has to work with in front of you: https://www.reddit.com/r/RADev/?f=flair_name%3A%22Test%22

 #### Chromium
 Chromium allows you to use use an unpacked folder, so running `npm run dev` or `tsc` is enough.
 The project is setup in a way, where you can go to `chrome://extensions/`, and load the root folder with `manifest.json` inside, it automatically points to the tsc-compiled files from inside `build/`.
 If you want to make sure everything works with the packaged zip, drag `dist/chromium.zip` into the `chrome://extensions/` window.